ADD Vs. ADHD

 For an attention-deficit/hyperactivity disorder diagnosis to occur, a practitioner may first test to see if symptoms are attributed to another condition.

-How is ADHD diagnosed?
 ADHD can be diagnosed in any person of any gender, age, or life experience.
 ADHD can interfere with work, interpersonal relationships, daily self-care activities, attending appointments and meetings on time, or household chores.

 Facts and statistics about ADHD

-• Attention-Deficit/Hyperactivity Disorder can impact people of all ages, genders, and backgrounds.
+• Attention-deficit/hyperactivity disorder can impact people of all ages, genders, and backgrounds.

 • Those with a parent or sibling with ADHD are statistically more likely to live with ADHD.
 Peer reviewed studies show a 74% hereditary rate for the condition.

-• A person's age can affect their symptoms.
-Per research by the National Resource Center on ADHD, 4% of children in the United States are said to receive a diagnosis of ADHD at some point, whereas 8.4% have a current diagnosis.
-A child’s symptoms of ADHD may overlap with adult symptoms, but they may also demonstrate additional symptoms, such as behavior problems.
+• Per research by the National Resource Center on ADHD, 4% of children in the United States are said to receive a diagnosis of ADHD at some point.

 • About 4.4% of adults in the United States live with ADHD, according to the National Institute of Mental Health.